In 2021, the number of cyber attacks hit an all-time high — and cybersecurity experts believe that the number of attacks may be even higher this year.

 Here’s how any brand can tell if they’re investing enough in cybersecurity, plus tips for protecting your business from cybercrime and hackers.
 The right technology can make defending your business a lot easier.
 Using modern cybersecurity tools like antivirus, a firewall, and reliable VPNs will reduce the risk that your network is infected by ransomware and malware.
 These tools help to cover some of the most important categories of cybersecurity, including network security, information security and app security.

 Often, hackers prioritize targeting companies that don’t have basic cybersecurity defenses in place.
 If you can cover the basics, you’ll go a long way toward protecting your company from an attack.
+From investing in essential cybersecurity courses for beginners to implementing robust security measures, you can equip your team and systems to handle potential threats effectively.
+Whether you run a small business or a large corporation, prioritizing cybersecurity helps safeguard sensitive data and maintain customer trust.

-It’s a good idea to quickly review your company’s current cybersecurity approach, and make sure that you invest in these tools and resources: If you’re missing one or more of these investments, it’s a sign that you may need to commit more resources towards cybersecurity.
+It’s a good idea to quickly review your company’s current cybersecurity approach and make sure that you invest in these tools and resources.
+If you’re missing one or more of these investments, it’s a sign that you may need to commit more resources towards cybersecurity.

 Social engineering is a common tactic that hackers will use to break into company networks.
 By taking advantage of gaps in employee cybersecurity knowledge, they may be able to easily breach a business’s cyber defenses.